clbarnes/jeiss-convert/README.md

 ```_dat2hdf5
 usage: dat2hdf5 [-h] [-m] [-c CHUNKS] [-z COMPRESSION] [-B] [-o] [-f]
                 [--csv-path CSV_PATH] [--datetime DATETIME]
-                [--datetime-pattern DATETIME_PATTERN] [--version]
+                [--datetime-pattern DATETIME_PATTERN] [--store-name]
+                [--fill FILL] [--version]
                 dat hdf5 [group]

 Convert a Jeiss FIBSEM .dat file into a standard HDF5 group (which may be the
 container's root), preserving all known metadata as group attributes.
 Additionally stores the raw header and footer bytes as uint8 arrays (under
 keys "_header" and "_footer" respectively), the version string of the
 conversion tool ("_dat2hdf5_version").
+If the full contents of the .dat were
+written to HDF5 successfully, the field "_conversion_complete" will exist and
+be True.
+The length of the original .dat file is stored in "_dat_nbytes", and
+its filename or path can optionally be written in "_dat_filename".
+Each
-Each channel which exists is stored as
+channel which exists is stored as a dataset within the group named "AI1",
-a dataset within the group named "AI1", "AI2", ..., based on the original
+"AI2", ..., based on the original base-1 channel index ("AI" stands for
-base-1 channel index ("AI" stands for "Analogue Input").
-Channel datasets
+"Analogue Input").
+Channel datasets optionally store the minimum and maximum
-optionally store the minimum and maximum values as attributes "min" and "max".
+values as attributes "min" and "max".
+Datasets may optionally be chunked,
-Datasets may optionally be chunked, compressed, and/or have other filters
+compressed, and/or have other filters applied.
+Lastly, additional metadata
-applied.
-Lastly, additional metadata from a CSV indexed by acquisition date
+from a CSV indexed by acquisition date and time can be included as attributes
-and time can be included as attributes on an empty "additional_metadata"
+on an empty "additional_metadata" subgroup.
-subgroup.

 positional arguments:
   dat                   Path to a .dat file
   hdf5                  Path to HDF5 file; may exist
-  group                 HDF5 group within the given file; must not exist
+  group                 HDF5 group within the given file; must not exist.
+If

-optional arguments:
+                        not given, use the root.

+options:
   -h, --help            show this help message and exit
   -m, --minmax          Calculate each array's min and max values and store as
                         attributes